Katharine Hepburn: Public image and character

 The actress led an active life, reportedly swimming and playing tennis every morning.
 In her eighties she was still playing tennis regularly, as indicated in her 1993 documentary All About Me.
 She also enjoyed painting, which became a passion later in life.
-When questioned about politics, Hepburn told an interviewer, "I always just say be on the affirmative and liberal side.
-Don't be a "no" person."
+Asked about politics, Hepburn told an interviewer, "I always just say be on the affirmative and liberal side.
+Don't be a 'no' person".
 The anti-Communist attitude in 1940s Hollywood prompted her to political activity, as she joined the Committee for the First Amendment.
-Her name was mentioned at the hearings of the House Un-American Activities Committee, but Hepburn denied being a Communist sympathizer.
+Her name was mentioned at the hearings of the House Un-American Activities Committee but Hepburn denied being a Communist sympathizer.
 Later in life, she openly promoted birth control and supported the legal right to abortion.
 She described herself as a "dedicated Democrat".
-She practiced Albert Schweitzer's theory of "Reverence for Life", but did not believe in religion or the afterlife.
+She practiced Albert Schweitzer's theory of "Reverence for Life" but did not believe in religion or the afterlife.
 In 1991, Hepburn told a journalist, "I'm an atheist, and that's it.
-I believe there's nothing we can know, except that we should be kind to each other and do what we can for other people."
+I believe there's nothing we can know, except that we should be kind to each other and do what we can for other people".
 Her public declarations of these beliefs led the American Humanist Association to award her the Humanist Arts Award in 1985.

-Hepburn liked to go barefoot, and for her first acting role in the play "The Woman in the Moon" she insisted that her character Pandora should not wear shoes.
-Offscreen, she usually dressed in slacks and sandals, even for formal occasions like TV interviews.
-In her own words, "the thing that drove me out of skirts was the stocking situation ...
+Hepburn liked to go barefoot and for her first acting role, in the play The Woman in the Moon, she insisted that her character Pandora should not wear shoes.
+Offscreen, she usually dressed in slacks and sandals, even for formal occasions, such as television interviews.
+She said, "the thing that drove me out of skirts was the stocking situation ...
 That's why I've always worn pants ... that way you can always go barefoot".